Gajol/ApplicationArchitecture/ARA/ARA-Guidance.md

 1. URL Lifecycle
- When supporting [Deep Linking](https://en.wikipedia.org/wiki/Deep_linking) design must take into account the lifecycle of the link, and its ability to function through upgrades.
+ When supporting [Deep Linking](https://en.wikipedia.org/wiki/Deep_linking) design must take into account the lifecycle of the link, ned that the content may disappear due to the content owner removing, renaming or modifying userand its ability to function through upgrades.
 Consider patterns such as [Permalink](https://en.wikipedia.org/wiki/Permalink) and Data Object Identifier [(DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier).
 When provide a link to a user for reference, identify this should be a trusted-link which survives upgrades/replacements.

 1. URL Design
  Define a URL strategy for the application, including an inventory or URL's provided.
 Define the manner in which URLs are clean, friendly and pretty [Clean URL](https://en.wikipedia.org/wiki/Clean_URL); support *http://example.com/name* as opposed to *http://example.com/index.php?page=name*.

 1. Enterprise Search
  Enterprise search will definitely help in enabling users to find the information they should have access to.
 This is a major long-term initiative.

 ### References